microsoft/cordova-plugin-code-push/README.md

 - If no update is available on the server, the syncCallback will be invoked with the SyncStatus.UP_TO_DATE status.
 - If an error occurs during checking for update, downloading or installing it, the syncCallback will be invoked with the SyncStatus.ERROR status.

 - __syncCallback__: Optional callback to be called with the status of the sync operation.
-The callback will be called only once, and the possible statuses are defined by the SyncStatus enum.
+The callback will be called multiple times.
+It will be called at least one time with an intermediate status, and only one time (the final call) with a result status.
+The possible statuses are defined by the SyncStatus enum.
 - __syncOptions__: Optional SyncOptions parameter configuring the behavior of the sync operation.
 - __downloadProgress__: Optional callback invoked during the download process.
 It is called several times with one DownloadProgress parameter.